-Look around your kitchen, and you are bound to find a few objects and tools that can help you cut cookies.
-The shapes can be as simple or complex as you like and customized to fit a party, holiday or any occasion.
-If you try one of these methods and it just doesn't work out, don't worry!
-Simply ball up and roll out your dough and try again!
+The shapes can be as simple or complex as you like and customized to fit a party, holiday, or any occasion.
+If you try one of these methods and it doesn't work out, simply ball up the dough, roll it out, and try again!

-This is one of the most common solutions, and it works pretty well.
+An ordinary drinking glass is one of the most common solutions, and it works very well.
 You can use different sized glasses to create cookies of various sizes.
-You may need to flour the glass rim, so the dough doesn't get stuck inside.
-Glasses with a thin rim work best because they can cut through the dough easier.
+It's best to dip the rim in flour first, so the dough doesn't get stuck inside.
+Glasses with a thin rim work best because they cut through the dough easier.

 The one disadvantage to using glass is that there's no easy way to get the dough out if it gets stuck.
 If you remove both ends of a tin can, the problem is solved.
 When the dough sticks inside, push it out from the opposite end.
 Be sure to bend back any sharp pieces that can cut you or tear the dough.

-- For complex shapes (or if you're not very good at drawing), use your computer and print an outline of the shape on your inkjet.
+- For complex shapes (or if you're not very good at drawing), use your computer and print an outline of the desired shape.
 Be sure it is the size you want for your cookies.

 - Cut basic geometric shapes like squares, diamonds, and triangles by rolling your dough into a square.
-Use a straight edge or ruler to guide your pizza cutter along the length of the dough until you get the shape you like.
+Use a straight edge or ruler to guide your pizza cutter or knife and cut a shape out of the dough.

 Roll your dough into a log and slice off cookies with a knife.
 If your recipe recommends a thickness when rolling out the dough, try to cut slices as close to that as possible.
 Baking times may vary slightly, so keep an eye on the oven.